Ramp is privately held, incorporated in the United States and headquartered in New York City. The company has no public stock listing.

 Thrive Capital, Josh Kushner's firm, led both the Series C and Series D, which together represented the company's most aggressive growth-stage capital raises.
 Thrive has been one of Ramp's most influential investors through the growth phase.

-Other investors across rounds include D1 Capital Partners, Coatue Management (lead backer from the earliest rounds), GIC (Singapore sovereign wealth), Avenir Growth, Sutter Hill Ventures, T. Rowe Price, Khosla Ventures, Bessemer Venture Partners, Alpha Wave Global, and Robinhood Ventures.
+Other investors across rounds include D1 Capital Partners, Coatue Management (lead backer from the earliest rounds), General Catalyst, Avenir Growth, Sutter Hill Ventures, T. Rowe Price, Khosla Ventures, Bessemer Venture Partners, Alpha Wave Global, and Robinhood Ventures.
+The June 2026 round also drew new institutional backers including Goldman Sachs Alternatives, D.E.
+Shaw & Co., Morgan Stanley Investment Management, Generation Investment Management, and Insight Partners.

 Stripe is a notable strategic investor, having participated in the Series A. The two companies are complementary: Ramp handles expense management and corporate spending, while Stripe handles payment processing and revenue collection.
 The relationship between them could evolve as both companies expand their financial services offerings.